-- Mineralization occurs on a six kilometre long, north-trending ridgeline that geophysically extends up to combined 10 kilometre strike under glacial cover to the north and south. - Folded and attenuated veins are found both within the mafic volcanics and the enclosing calculate-bearing albitites, but mineralization is almost exclusively confined the mafic rocks. - Uraninite grains, variable in size, but some exceeding 2 cm, occur within the dol-cs-qtz veins these have been dated at 1.95 Ga (the metamorphic age of the host rocks).
+- Mineralization occurs on a six kilometre long, north-trending ridgeline that geophysically extends up to combined 10 kilometre strike under glacial cover to the north and south. - Folded and attenuated veins are found both within the mafic volcanics and the enclosing calculates calculated the mafic rocks. - Uraninite grains, variable in size, but some exceeding 2 cm, occur within the dol-cs-qtz veins these have been dated at 1.95 Ga (the metamorphic age of the host rocks).
 It is therefore interpreted that their emplacement age is much older, but likely less than 2.3 Ga (approximate age of the Great Oxidation Event). - Gold in the Rompas mineralized trend mostly occurs intimately with uraninite, filling fractures in association with sulphides, tellurides and gold alloys.
 A further association is the gold that surrounds pyrobitumen grains that in turn surround uraninite. - Apparently very late localized gold is visible on cleavage surfaces in dolomite. - Stage 1 of the gold mineralization is dated at 1.78 Ga based on ages of the coexisting mineral assemblages; there are no constraints on the age of gold that is paragenetically later (younger) than stage 1.

-After consultation with the mining and environmental authorities a decision was also made to leave handling of the Kairamaat 1 area, which includes the Rompas vein-style prospects, to a later date to allow for additional background data to be collected and further discussions with stakeholders.
-This process has now started and an application for the renewal of Kairamaat 1 is expected to be ready for submission in Q1 2018.
-Therefore, at this stage, the Company is focussing its efforts on the Rajapalot project area which it discovered in September 2012.
+After consultation with the mining and environmental authorities a decision was also made to leave handling of the Rompas (formerly Kairamaat 1) area, which includes the Rompas vein-style prospects, to a later date to allow for additional background data to be collected and further discussions with stakeholders.
+This process has now started and an application for the renewal of Rompas is expected to be ready for submission in Q3 2018.
+Therefore, at this stage, the Company is focusing its efforts on the Rajapalot project area which it discovered in September 2012.

 The understanding of the regional controls on disseminated gold mineralization combined with a fresh examination of the host rocks to Rompas vein-hosted gold system has allowed targeting of a new area east of the Rompas trend in summer, 2017.
 This area lies within the newly granted Männistö exploration permit.
 Fieldwork continues in the area, with mini-drill sampling, rock chip sampling and geological mapping ongoing.
-Geophysical surveys are planned to commence immediately with electromagnetic geophysics (VLF-R) and ground magnetics to be undertaken.
-Diamond drilling is planned for November-December, 2017.
+Geophysical surveys completed included electromagnetic geophysics (VLF-R) and ground magnetics.
+These have been instrumental in increasing the understanding of the sub-till basement geology.
+Diamond drilling commenced in December 2017.